-- A narrative overview stating the amount you are requesting and a description of the event, including the plan for outreach to regional community.
+- A narrative overview stating the name and title of the person(s) submitting the grant application, the amount you are requesting, and a description of the event, including the date, time, and place of the program.

 - A statement of how the program will promote understanding of the area known as the Interior West, or Great Basin region located primarily between the Rocky Mountains and the Sierra Nevada Range.
 Simply holding the event in this region does not qualify for a grant – the topic must further the understanding of the Mountain West.

 - A statement of how you will engage the public beyond the campus community and who you view as your intended audience.